izzynab/CrashEngine/README.md

 # CrashEngine

 Hello.
-This is my personal game engine Project.I have been working on this project since 2019.
+This is my personal game engine Project.I have been working on this project since august 2020.
 Crash Engine is written in C++ using OpenGL libraries.
 Engine is based on on the first episodes of The Cherno's Hazel Engine series.
 Crash engine is using libraries: